telerik/kendo-intl/docs/dates/date-parsing.md

 ### Explicit Formats

-The format(s) that should be used to parse the value can be passed as parameter to the method.
-In this case the value will be parsed only if the value matches one of the specified formats.
-The supported formats are the same as the ones described in the date formatting documentation.
+The formats that should be used to parse the value can be passed as parameters to the method.
+In this case the value is parsed only if it matches one of the specified formats.
+The supported formats are the same as the ones described in the article on [date formatting]({% slug dateformatting_internalization %}).

-###### Example - specifying the parse formats
+The example below demonstrates how to specify the parse formats.

     import { parseDate } from '@telerik/kendo-intl/dates';